 51 “You stiff-necked and uncircumcised in heart and ears!
 You always resist the Holy Spirit; as your fathers did, so do you.
 52 Which of the prophets did your fathers not persecute?
 And they killed those who foretold the coming of the Just One, of whom you now have become the betrayers and murderers, 53 who have received the law by the direction of angels and have not kept it.”

-Stephen now draws the application of his sermon of chapter 7–the nation Israel was negative volition toward God by killing His messengers and did not keep the Word of God accurately.
+Stephen now drew the application of his sermon of chapter 7—the nation Israel was negative in volition toward God by killing His messengers and did not keep the Word of God accurately.

 “You stiff-necked [obstinate] and uncircumcised in heart and ears!

-Stephen accuses Israel of negative volition toward God.
-He used the same term “stiff-necked” God used against those who wandered in the wilderness (Ex 32:9; 33:3).
+Stephen accused Israel of negative volition toward God.
+He used the same term, “stiff-necked,” God used against those who wandered in the wilderness (Ex 32:9; 33:3).
 They defied God’s will.

 You always resist the Holy Spirit;

-Note that Stephen switches to the second person “you.”
-He applies his message directly to his listeners.
+Note that Stephen switched to the second person “you.”
+He applied his message directly to his listeners.
 He moved from Israel’s history to his contemporary situation.

 as your fathers did, so do you.

 Like their ancestors, Israel resisted the Holy Spirit’s ministry to them.
 It was their pattern, which was the entire point of Stephen’s sermon.